created Jun 05, 2014

 The rates were calculated using Statewide Planning and Research Cooperative System (SPARCS) inpatient and outpatient data and Claritas population information.

 The observed, expected and risk adjusted rates for PPV are presented by either resident county (including a statewide total) or resident zip code (including a statewide total).
-For more information, check out: http://www.health.ny.gov/statistics/sparcs/, or go to the "About" tab.
+For more information, check out: http://www.health.ny.gov/statistics/sparcs/.
+The "About" tab contains additional details concerning this dataset.

 - Community Rating